Semiclassics for the QCD vacuum structure through $T^2$-compactification with the baryon-'t Hooft flux: Semiclassics for SU(N) Yang-Mills theory: dilute gas of center vortices

 This paper aims to explore the QCD vacuum structure and related physics using the semiclassical framework based on 't Hooft flux $T^2$ compactification, as proposed in Ref.~\cite{Tanizaki:2022ngt}.
-We here concisely summarize the underlying methodology.
+We here concisely summarize the methodology through the example of $SU(N)$ Yang-Mills theory.

-This semiclassical method is predicated on the adiabatic continuity conjecture, which is motivated by the volume independence conjecture.
-We would like to investigate the physics of confining vacua in $\mathbb{R}^4$ from a weakly-coupled theory on $\mathbb{R}^2 \times T^2$ with a small torus $T^2$.
+Based on the adiabatic continuity conjecture, we investigate the physics of confining vacua in $\mathbb{R}^4$ from a weakly-coupled theory on $\mathbb{R}^2 \times T^2$ with a small torus $T^2$ (Figure~\ref{fig:methodology}).
 At small $T^2$, the theory becomes weakly-coupled and is described by a 2d low-energy effective theory.
 Here, quark confinement is explained by the dilute gas approximation of fractional instantons, namely center vortices.
-The center-vortex picture is one of the popular scenarios in the understanding of quark confinement \cite{Greensite:2011zz}, which is another advantage of this semiclassical framework in addition to its calculability.
+The center-vortex picture is one of the plausible scenarios to explain quark confinement \cite{Greensite:2011zz}, and this semiclassical framework gives its explicit and calculable realization through the $T^2$ compactification.
 (For a similar approach with the dilute gas approximation of monopoles on $\mathbb{R}^3 \times S^1$, see, e.g., Refs.~\cite{Unsal:2007vu, Unsal:2007jx, Unsal:2008ch, Shifman:2008ja, Poppitz:2012sw, Poppitz:2012nz}.)